Yassine-Laaziz/Xphoria/README/purchase.md

 - note: a noBgImages object contains a color and it's colorName, it's images, and it's currently available sizes
 - note: the product string in the review object allows us to know to which product this review belongs.

+6. the user attempts to add a product to the cart. in the addToBag server action if the user isn't logged in we redirect him to [login](Authorization.md).
-5. the user adds a product to the bag, we save the product to a mongodb cart because it contains product options that shouldn't be tampered with, in order to do that we have to make the user have an account first so we don't get spammed.
+7. the user adds a product to the bag, we save the product to a mongodb cart because it contains product options that shouldn't be tampered with (at this stage the user already has an account so we're almost safe from spamming)
-6. in the addToBag server action we redirect the user to login if he isn't logged already.
-7. the user logs in and attempts to buy again.
 8. we pass the following props to the addToBag server action:

 ```typescript